antronomo/RunningHalls/README.txt

 ·download the project
-·import in godot 3.5.2
+·import it in godot 3.5.2
-·run Level0 (in Level folder)
+·run the project